VirtuallyCreative/virtuallycreative-services/index.md

       Order Virtually(Creative) services or modify ongoing subscriptions using our services portal.
     actions:
-      - title: See all items
+      - title: See all services
         url: /store
         arrow: true
         style: primary